CrowdWalrus/crowdwalrus-dapp/CONTRACT_EDIT_REQUIREMENTS.md

   - Cap total metadata size (e.g., max keys) to prevent denial-of-service (see implementation note on counting inserts below).
   - Require both `walrus_quilt_id` and `walrus_storage_epochs` when either changes to keep storage state consistent.
 Solo updates are disallowed in MVP; edits to Walrus-backed content must upload a fresh blob and update both fields together.
   - Reject attempts to mutate `funding_goal`; that key is immutable after creation to block bait-and-switch behaviour.
   - Metadata deletions are **out of scope** for MVP.
-Callers should pass empty strings if they need to blank out a value; the contract will not remove keys from the `VecMap`.
+Empty strings (`""`) are the intended mechanism for blanking metadata values.
+Frontend should only send empty strings when users explicitly clear fields.
+Contract treats `""` as a valid value and stores it normally in the `VecMap`.
   - Preserve existing insertion order (`VecMap` maintains first-write order).
 New keys append to the end; overwrites leave the original position unchanged.
   - Emit a `CampaignMetadataUpdated` event listing changed keys, timestamp, and editor address.

 ### 3. Promote Status Toggle to an Entry Function
 - **What:** Convert the existing `set_is_active` helper into an `entry fun toggle_active` (or equivalent) that flips `campaign.isActive` while checking the owner capability.
 - **Why:** The UI already surfaces enable/disable actions.
 Without an entry function the front-end cannot call this logic, leading to mismatched behavior between creation and maintenance.
-The new event (`CampaignStatusChanged`) should include old/new status to aid indexers.
+The new event (`CampaignStatusChanged`) includes only `new_status`; indexers can derive the previous `isActive` value by querying the Campaign object state immediately prior to this transaction, or by inverting `new_status` since this is a toggle operation.

 ### 4. Strengthen Validation in `create_campaign`
 - **What:** Update `create_campaign` to replicate the same string-length, date ordering, and Walrus field requirements we plan to enforce during edits.
 Validations should cover name/description ranges, `start_date < end_date`, `start_date` not in the past, a non-zero `recipient_address` argument (`recipient_address != @0x0`), and required metadata keys such as `walrus_quilt_id`, `walrus_storage_epochs`, and `cover_image_id`.
 The entry function should accept `recipient_address: address` explicitly instead of relying on metadata.